-What both these statements reveal - one from a sceptic, one from a true believer - is that very often the state of technology and the state of societal development can move so rapidly that even highly regarded experts can be woefully wrong.
-Neither Kelvin nor Wells, for example, recognised that the state of aeronautical inquiry was so advanced that the Wright Brothers - already busily at work when these two men were writing - would fly within a few short years.
+What both these statements reveal, one from a sceptic and one from a true believer, is that very often the state of technology and the state of societal development can move so rapidly that even highly regarded experts can be woefully wrong.
+For example, neither Kelvin nor Wells recognised that the state of aeronautical inquiry was so advanced that the Wright Brothers, already busily at work when these two men were writing, would fly within a few short years.
 Indeed, a mere 10 years after Wells made his statement, the Italians would carry out the first bombing campaign in military aviation history, against rebelling tribesmen in Libya.
 Wells himself lived to see the widespread use of air power in both world wars.
-And by 1950 (four years after Wells died), the first ballistic missile, the first jet fighter, the first jet airliner, the first air-
+And by 1950 (four years after Wells died), the first ballistic missile, the first jet fighter, the first jet airliner, the first air-delivered atomic bomb, the first cruise missiles, the first guided bombs,